Giving the gift of graphic art: Milla's story from patient to SCHF artist

 3 November 2023 | Expected time to read: 2 minutes

-A lot of people live their lives trying to be a guiding light, modelling to others how to be an embodiment of positivity in the world.
+Many people live their lives trying to be a guiding light, modelling to others how to embody positivity in the world.
 The artist of Sydney Children's Hospitals Foundation (SCHF) Christmas Appeal Card is more than a guiding light.

-Milla has been exploring her creativity through art since she was five years old, and Sydney Children's Hospitals Foundation is proud to be partnering with Milla for our Christmas Card design.
+Milla has been exploring her creativity through art since she was five years old, and Sydney Children's Hospitals Foundation is proud to partner with Milla for our Christmas Card design.

 “I was drawn to art because it was a way for me to express my feelings.
 I love art because you can do anything you want to do, and no one can tell you off because art can't be wrong,” Milla shared through her eye gaze technology device.